riceset/Hugo/content/articles/philosophers.md

 +++
-title:  "An approach to solving the dining philosophers problem"
-date:   "2023-08-15"
-author: "Thiago Komeno"
-cover = "images/philosophers.jpg"
-description = "The Dining Philosophers Problem is a computer science problem formulated in 1965 by Edsger Dijkstra.
+title = "An approach to solving the dining philosophers problem" date = "2023-08-15" author = "Thiago Komeno" cover = "images/philosophers.jpg" description = "The Dining Philosophers Problem is a computer science problem formulated in 1965 by Edsger Dijkstra.
 It involves dealing with concurrent programming, synchronization issues, threads, deadlocks, and race conditions."
 tags: [C]